 Email, Calendar, Contacts, Notes, Reminders, and iWorks Suite

-When connected to WiFi, plugged into power, screen locked, and have sufficient storage available, iCloud backs up to your iDevices.
+When connected to WiFi, plugged into power, screen locked, and has sufficient storage available, iCloud syncs and backs up your iDevices.
 These backups come in handy when you lose, replace, or have performance issues with your iDevice(s.)

 iCloud Photo Library